thangchung/clean-architecture-dotnet/README.md

 # ⭐ Give a star

-If you're using this repository for your learning, samples, workshop, or your project, please give a star ⭐.
+If you're using this repository for your learning, samples, workshop, or your project, please give a star.
 Thanks :+1:

 # :hearts: Give it a try!